 - Print/Online: Minimum of 3 articles (500 words each) or 1 long-form story (2000 words) on the topic in the publication they are working for within three months of completion of Fellowship.

 - Multimedia: 2 Articles (500 words each) accompanied by multimedia content like video, data visualizations, photostory, illustrations

-- Fellows are expected to speak about their experience to the larger MSF India office and other stakeholders after the completion of the Fellowship.
+- Fellows are expected to speak about their experience to the larger MSF India office and other interested people of MSF after the completion of the Fellowship.

 Interested journalists should send the following the documents with their application